CasperKristiansson/Networks-and-Communication-IK1203/Part 1 - Computer Networks and the Internet, Application Layer, and  Transport Layer/Quizzes.md

 ---

-**Question 5: TCP is connection oriented, which means that it has to deal with connection estblishment and termination.
+**Question 5: TCP is connection oriented, which means that it has to deal with connection establishment and termination.
 Which of the following statements are true?**

 - [x] When a TCP connection is being established, the very first segment sent is a TCP SYN segment.
 - [x] When TCP closes a connection, it normally uses a 4-way handshake.